cockroachdb/docs/src/current/cockroachcloud/provision-a-cluster-with-terraform.md

 ## Create the Terraform configuration files

 Terraform uses a infrastructure-as-code approach to managing resources.
 Terraform configuration files allow you to define resources declaratively and let Terraform manage their lifecycle.
+For details about the cluster resource schema, refer to [the Terraform provider documentation](https://registry.terraform.io/providers/cockroachdb/cockroach/latest/docs/resources/cluster).

 <section class="filter-content" markdown="1" data-scope="serverless">